tlezotte/ansible-wp-cli/README.md

 wp-cli
 =========

-Setup configuration files for wp-cli.
+An Ansible role to install or update wp-cli.

 Requirements
 ------------